 Teaching and assessment

 The MSc Genomic Medicine offers a wide range of delivery methods for providing theoretical knowledge, from lectures, laboratory sessions and tutorials to computer-based analysis workshops as well as the opportunity to gain input from internationally renowned experts in their fields.
-The inclusion of problem-based learning is embedded within the course and features in combinations of online and in person interpretive class formats.
+The inclusion of problem-based learning is embedded within the course and features in combinations of online and in-person interpretive class formats.
 Tutorials, seminars and individual meetings with staff provide opportunities for discussion and feedback.
 Each of the departments delivering the programme fosters an environment that provides many opportunities for individual and group learning.
-However, the primary responsibility for learning lies with the student, who must be organised and self-motivated to make the most of the programme.

 Information for international students

-IELTS 7.0 overall with a minimum of 7.0 in listening and 6.0 in the other components.
+Overall IELTS grade of 7.0 with a minimum of 6.0 in reading, 6.0 in writing, 7.0 in listening and 6.0 in speaking, or equivalent.

 Qualification and course duration